-Prior to commencement of ground disturbance or vegetation removal from the project site, a qualified wildlife biologist shall perform a preconstruction survey of the project site for Western bumblebee to determine the presence or absence of this species.
-The survey shall be conducted no more than 48 hours prior to vegetation removal or ground disturbance.
-If any Western bumblebee are identified, the biologist shall develop appropriate mitigation to protect the species and compensate for potential habitat loss.
+Prior to commencement of ground-disturbing activities, a qualified wildlife biologist shall perform a habitat assessment of the project site and surrounding landscape to identify and map suitable nesting, foraging, and overwintering habitat for the Western bumble bee.
+If suitable habitat is identified, a qualified wildlife biologist shall perform focused preconstruction surveys of the project site for Western bumblebee to determine the presence of this species.
+To maximize probability of detection, a minimum of three focused surveys shall be conducted during the colony active period (i.e., April through September) and when floral resources are in peak bloom.
+If any Western bumblebee are identified, or if surveys are not conducted and presence is presumed, the biologist shall develop appropriate mitigation to protect the species and compensate for potential habitat loss.
 The mitigation shall be determined in consultation with the U.S. Fish and Wildlife Service (USFWS) and the California Department of Fish and Wildlife (CDFW) and implemented to the satisfaction of those agencies.
 Incidental take permits shall be obtained from these agencies prior to the County issuing a grading permit.